alloydwhitlock/README/giftlist.md

 This is to prevent the backlog of wool socks from growing.
 I have this list, where I can add or make suggestions.
 If someone is technical or motivated enough, they can even file a PR to make a change!

 ## Gift Cards ##
-The following stores are some places where I can buy vinyl records or components.

 ### Vinyl Records ###
 I love records and my collection can grow.